ktaka-ccmp/cpu-on-off-rust/Readme.md

-# Dynamic C-state CPU Core Management Program
+# CPU Core Management Program Using C0 State Residency

 ## Description

-This Rust program dynamically manages CPU cores based on system load, optimizing power consumption by offlining cores during low load periods and onlining them when the load increases.
-It's designed to work with various x86_64 systems, adapts to different CPU configurations, and dynamically detects available C-states for each CPU.
+This Rust program dynamically manages CPU cores based on system load, aiming to optimize power consumption by offlining cores during low load periods and onlining them when the load increases.
+It uses the percentage of time CPUs spend in the C0 state (active state) as one way to estimate system activity.

+## Key Concept: C0 State and CPU Activity

+The program uses the C0 state percentage as an indicator of system activity.
+Here's a brief explanation:

+- C0 State: This is the CPU's active state where it's executing instructions.
+- Other C-states (C1, C2, C3, etc.): These are various sleep states where the CPU consumes less power.
+- C0 State Percentage: The proportion of time a CPU spends in the C0 state.
+  - Higher C0 percentage generally indicates more CPU activity
+  - Lower C0 percentage generally indicates less CPU activity

+Using C0 state percentage is one approach to estimating CPU utilization.
+It may offer insights into CPU activity that complement other metrics like clock speed or traditional load averages.

 ## Features

-- Automatically detects and maps the CPU topology of the system
-- Dynamically identifies available C-states for each CPU
+- Detects available C-states for each CPU
+- Calculates C0 state percentage
-- Continuously monitors CPU utilization based on C-state residency
+- Monitors system activity based on average C0 state percentage
-- Dynamically offlines and onlines CPU cores based on system load
+- Dynamically offlines and onlines CPU cores based on the calculated metric
-- Respects CPU0 and always keeps it online
+- Keeps CPU0 always online
 - Handles thread siblings (e.g., hyperthreading) together
-- Provides real-time feedback on CPU states and actions taken
+- Provides feedback on CPU states and actions taken
-- Onlines all available CPUs at startup for consistent initial state
-- Uses adaptive thresholds based on C0 (active state) residency
-- Allows customization of high and low load thresholds via command-line arguments
+- Allows customization of thresholds via command-line arguments

 ## Requirements